crasm/seal/README.md

 shield
 ======

+**Warning: This project is under heavy development.
+Breaking changes will most likely be introduced in the spec and the tool itself until 1.0.**

 `shield` is a container format that lets you check for file corruption without dealing with separate checksum files.